Frequently Asked Questions

 It is very rare that a parcel doesn’t arrive by this time, but we will always work our hardest to find a satisfactory solution if this occurs.

-I’m in the EU, will I get customs charges on my parcel?
+I’m outside the UK, will I get customs charges on my parcel?

 This varies from country to country.
-It’s worth checking your local laws to see if they charge VAT on importing books, many do not.
-We’re always very careful to fill out our customs forms correctly, so if your country does not charge VAT on books they should enter smoothly.
+It’s worth checking your local laws to see if they charge taxes on importing books, many do not.
+We’re always very careful to fill out our customs forms correctly, so if your country does not charge tax on books they should enter smoothly.
+We send all parcels "DDU" (Delivered Duties Unpaid) and collect no tax from buyers as books are tax-exempt in the UK.

 I've published my own magic book, will you stock it?